-- (1) Transportation: Payment for transportation is limited to the costs of transportation needed to access waiver services, activities, and resources identified in the recipient's SSP.
+(1) Transportation: Payment for transportation is limited to the costs of transportation needed to access waiver services, activities, and resources identified in the recipient's SSP.
 Transportation services are offered to enable eligible recipients to gain access to services, activities, and resources, as specified by the SSP.
 Transportation services under the waiver are offered in accordance with the eligible recipient's SSP.
 Transportation services provided under the waiver are non-medical in nature whereas transportation services provided under the medicaid state plan are to transport eligible recipients to medically necessary physical and behavioral health services.
 Non-medical transportation services enable recipients to gain access to waiver and non-medical community services, events, activities and resources as specified in the recipient's SSP related to community resources and services, work, volunteer sites, homes of local family or friends, civic organizations or social clubs, public meetings or other civic activities, and spiritual activities or events.
-Payment for mi via transportation services is made to the eligible recipient's individual transportation employee or to a public or private transportation service vendor.
+Payment for mi via transportation services is made to the eligible recipient's individual transportation employee or to a public or private transportation services vendor.
 Payment cannot be made to the eligible recipient.
 Whenever possible, family, neighbors, friends, or community agencies that can provide this service without charge shall be identified in the SSP and utilized.
-Transportation services for minors cannot be provided by a LRI as these are services a LRI would ordinarily provide for household members of the same age who do not have a disability of chronic illness. - (2) Emergency response services: Emergency response services provide an electronic device that enables the eligible recipient to secure help in an emergency at home and avoid institutionalization.
+[Transportation services for minors are not a covered service as these are services that a LRI would ordinarily provide for household members of the same age who do not have a disability or chronic illness.]
+Transportation services for minors cannot be provided by a LRI as these are services a LRI would ordinarily provide for household members of the same age who do not have a disability of chronic illness.]

+(2) Emergency response services: Emergency response services provide an electronic device that enables the eligible recipient to secure help in an emergency at home and avoid institutionalization.
 The eligible recipient may also wear a portable help button to allow for mobility.
 The system is connected to the eligible recipient's phone and programmed to signal a response center when a help button is activated.
 The response center is staffed by trained professionals.
-Emergency response services include: - (a) testing and maintaining equipment;
+Emergency response services include:

+(a) testing and maintaining equipment;

-(b) training eligible recipients, caregivers and first responders on use of the equipment;
+(b) training eligible recipients, caregivers and first responders on use of the

+equipment;

-- (c) 24-hour monitoring for alarms; - (d) checking systems monthly or more frequently, if warranted by electrical outages, severe weather, etc.;
+(c) 24-hour monitoring for alarms;

+(d) checking systems monthly or more frequently, if warranted by electrical

+outages, severe weath ner, etc.;

-(e) reporting emergencies and changes in the eligible recipient's condition that may affect service delivery; and ongoing emergency response service is covered, but initial set up and installation is not.
+(e) reporting emergencies and changes in the eligible recipient's condition that may

+affect service delivery y; and

+(f) ongoing emergency response service is covered, but initial set up and

+installation is not.